-Is Vanuatu a rich country?
+Is Vanuatu a wealthy country?

 This South Pacific island economy is based primarily on small-scale agriculture, which provides a living for about two thirds of the population.
 Fishing, offshore financial services, and tourism, with more than 330,000 visitors in 2017, are other mainstays of the economy.
 Tourism has struggled after Efate, the most populous and most popular island for tourists, was damaged by Tropical Cyclone Pam in 2015.
 Ongoing infrastructure difficulties at Port Vila’s Bauerfield Airport have caused air travel disruptions, further hampering tourism numbers.
 Australia and New Zealand are the main source of tourists and foreign aid.
 A small light industry sector caters to the local market.
 Tax revenues come mainly from import duties.
 Mineral deposits are negligible; the country has no known petroleum deposits.